KomMonitor/processing-engine/resources/README.md

 This section addresses developers who already have read the detailed script writing guide.
 The subsequent checklist highlights the most important steps and aspects to care about when writing a new script:

 - [ ] either start from scratch using the [kommonitor-node-module_TEMPLATE.js](kommonitor-node-module_TEMPLATE.js) or copy code from an existing script located at [./example-scripts](./example-scripts/)
-- [ ] decide whether the already pre-implemented aggregation (using centroids of inferior features for aggregation to superior features and make use of either SUM or AVERAGE based aggregation) shall be used or if you want to overwrite the default behavior.
+- [ ] decide whether the already pre-implemented aggregation (using centroids of inferior features for aggregation to superior features and make use of either `SUM` or `AVERAGE` based aggregation) shall be used or if you want to overwrite the default behavior.
    - if pre-implemented aggregation shall be used
 	 - [ ] revise constant `aggregationType` to adjust the method how indicator values shall be aggregated (default is `AVERAGE`)
 - [ ] implement `computeIndicator()` method
    - [ ] use `KmHelper` API methods to retrieve and process *base indicators*, *georesources* and *process parameters*
 	 - [ ] log relevant intermediate/final results to make debugging and failure analysis easier
-	 - [ ] when fetching attributes (i.e. from georesources) that ought to be numeric best make sure to cast them as number via `value = Number(value)`
+	 - [ ] when fetching attributes (i.e. from georesources) that ought to be numeric best make sure to cast them as number via `value = Number(value)`.
+When operating with `string` properties instead, sometimes computations may result in `undefined` or `null`.
+   - [ ] when using asynchronous `KmHelper` methods that are denoted with the keyword `async` (all methods performing reachability queries), remember to use the `await` keyword in order to wait for request execution (e.g. `var isochrones_grundschulen = await KmHelper.isochrones_byDistance(grundschulen, "PEDESTRIAN", maxDistance, true);`)
 	 - [ ] for each feature of `targetSpatialUnit_geoJSON` Feature Collection compute the indicator result using the geospatial and statistical methods from `KmHelper`
 	 - [ ] use `KmHelper` method `setIndicatorValue()` or `setIndicatorValue_asNoData()` to set the indicator timeseries value for each target spatial unit feature feature
 	 - [ ] if `aggregationType === "AVERAGE"` and if you want to weight each feature differently, then compute and set a custom *aggregation weight* for each target spatial unit feature (if unset, each feature is equally weighted per default) - if `aggregationType === "SUM"` this is not relevant